KKR's second-quarter earnings plunge on fund values

-NEW YORK (Reuters) - KKR & Co LP (KKR.N) said on Friday that its second-quarter earnings declined by 74 percent as a lower appreciation in its private equity funds overshadowed a quadrupling in the cash it received from the profits its funds generated.
+NEW YORK, July 26 (Reuters) - KKR & Co LP said on Friday that its second-quarter earnings declined by 74 percent as a lower appreciation in its private equity funds overshadowed a quadrupling in the cash it received from the profits its funds generated.

-With KKR meeting more of the performance hurdles agreed to with fund investors, over 80 percent of its private equity assets were in a position to pay carried interest - KKR’s share of the profits.
+With KKR meeting more of the performance hurdles agreed to with fund investors, over 80 percent of its private equity assets could pay carried interest - KKR’s entitlement of the fund profits.
 Carried interest cash jumped to $161.9 million in the quarter from $39.4 million a year ago.

-But economic net income (ENI), which takes into account the market value of assets and is an alternative asset manager’s headline earnings metric, dropped to $144.4 million from $546.1 million a year ago, as KKR’s private equity portfolio appreciated 0.9 percent compared with 5.1 percent a year ago.
+But economic net income (ENI), which takes into account the market value of its assets, dropped to $144.4 million from $546.1 million a year ago, as it private equity portfolio appreciated 0.9 percent compared with 5.1 percent a year ago.

-This translated into second-quarter after-tax ENI of 18 cents per share versus 26 cents per share forecast on average by analysts in a Thomson Reuters poll.
-KKR shares fell and were trading down 1.7 percent to $20.60 in afternoon trading.

 In a statement, Henry Kravis and George Roberts, KKR’s co-chief executives who founded the firm in 1976 together with Jerome Kohlberg, focused on the company’s dividend following a change in the company’s distribution policy last quarter.